Anshireja/Road-Accident-Analytics-Dashboard/README.md

-🚦 Road Accident Excel Dashboard
+🚦 Road Accident Analytics Dashboard

-📌 Project Overview
+📌 Overview

 The Road Accident Excel Dashboard is an interactive data visualization project built in Microsoft Excel.
-It provides meaningful insights into road accidents by analyzing trends, patterns, and key statistics.
-The dashboard is designed to help users easily explore accident data and improve understanding of road safety issues.
+It provides actionable insights into road accident trends, patterns, and key statistics.
+The dashboard is designed with a user-friendly interface to help users explore accident data effectively and improve understanding of road safety issues.

-✨ Key Features
+✨ Features

-📊 Interactive Visualizations – Dynamic charts and graphs to analyze accident trends.
+📊 Interactive Visualizations – Dynamic charts and graphs for accident trend analysis.

-🔍 Filtering Options – Filter data by time, location, vehicle type, accident severity, and more.
+🔍 Filtering Options – Slice and filter data by year, month, location, vehicle type, or severity.

-📈 Summary KPIs – Key metrics such as total accidents, fatalities, and casualties in one view.
+📈 Summary KPIs – At-a-glance metrics such as total accidents, casualties, and fatalities.

-🗺️ Geographic Insights – Accident data visualized on maps for better spatial understanding.
+🗺️ Geographic Insights – Visual mapping of accident locations for better spatial analysis.

-🖥️ User-Friendly Design – Simple navigation with an easy-to-use interface.
+🖥️ User-Friendly Interface – Clean, intuitive navigation for smooth exploration.

 🚀 Getting Started
-Prerequisites
+✅ Prerequisites

-Microsoft Excel (2016 or later recommended)
+Microsoft Excel 2016 or later (recommended for full functionality).

-Installation
+📥 Installation

 Clone or download this repository.
 Open the file Road_Accident_Dashboard.xlsx in Excel.

-📂 How to Use
+📂 Usage

 Load Data

-Add your dataset in the Data sheet following the given format.
+Insert your dataset in the Data sheet using the provided format.
 Navigate Dashboard

-Explore visuals and statistics on the Dashboard sheet.
+Explore accident visuals and statistics on the Dashboard sheet.
 Apply Filters

-Use slicers and filters to drill down by year, month, location, vehicle type, etc.
+Use slicers to drill down by year, month, state, vehicle type, accident severity, etc.
 Analyze Trends

-Interact with charts and maps to gain deeper insights into accident patterns.
+Interact with charts, graphs, and maps to uncover deeper insights.

 🤝 Contributing

 Contributions are welcome!
 To contribute:

 Fork this repository.

-Create a feature branch.
+Create a new branch (feature-branch-name).
 Commit your changes.

-Push your branch and open a pull request.
+Push the branch and open a Pull Request.

 🙏 Acknowledgments

-Data Source: [Insert Your Data Source]
+Data Source: [Insert your dataset/source here]

-Special thanks to contributors and the Excel community for support.
+Thanks to the Excel community and contributors for inspiration and support.